There are about 240 tribes living in Brazil today, totaling around 900,000 people, or 0.4% of Brazil’s population.

 © Fiona Watson/Survival

-A handful of peoples – the Awá, the Maku in the north-west and a few uncontacted tribes – are nomadic hunter-gatherers.
+A handful of peoples – the Awá, the Maku in the north-west and some uncontacted tribes – are nomadic hunter-gatherers.
 They live in small extended family groups and keep few possessions, which allows them to move rapidly through the forest.
 They can erect shelters from tree saplings and palm leaves in just a few hours.

 Like all indigenous peoples, they carry incredibly detailed mental maps of the land and its topography, fauna and flora, and the best hunting places.
 The Awá sometimes hunt at night using torches made from the resin of the maçaranduba tree.